jackdobinson/aopp_obs_toolchain/www/examples/index.md

 # Examples #

-The data for examples in this section are hosted on {% include stub-link.html text="zenodo" %}.
+The data for examples in this section are hosted on [Zenodo](https://zenodo.org/records/13384454).

 {% for example in page.examples_to_embed %}
 {% capture example_summary %}